CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 ## nv set service snmp-server trap-cpu-load-average one-minute \<one-minute-id\>

-Configures the number of one-minute load average thresholds to send SNMP traps.
+Configures SNMP to generate a trap when the one-minute interval reaches a specific threshold.
+You can only use integers or floating point numbers.

 ### Version History